History Day curriculum materials include a variety of tools for teachers to use to support classroom instruction.

 Minnesota History Day offers many types of professional development opportunities for educators.
 Join us to learn more or sharpen your History Day skills.

 In addition to the free resources available on our website, History Day has a vendor that builds cardboard Exhibit boards specifically designed for History Day students.

 Most of the videos we have created for our website and use in the classroom are available on our YouTube channel.

 Parents and guardians can provide important support for students participating in History Day.
 Teachers can send these materials home, along with specific classroom deadlines, for students to share with parents or guardians.

-- Topic Selection & Theme: English, Hmong, Somali, Spanish
+- Topic Selection & Theme: English, Spanish, Somali, Hmong (Available Fall 2020)

-- Presentation & Project Categories: English, Hmong, Somali, Spanish
+- Presentation & Project Categories: English, Spanish, Somali, Hmong (Available Fall 2020)

 Standards and Program Evaluation